W4KRL/IoT-Kits-Firmware/README.md

 ## Installation
 Click on the **Clone or download** button and select Download ZIP.
 The file will download as IoT_Kits_Distribution-master.zip.
 Unzip the file.
 Copy each of the folders within IoT_Kits_Distribution-master to your Arduino folder.
 ## Configuration of ThingSpeak.h
 Open the sketch in the Arduino IDE.
 Select the ThingSpeak.h tab and edit the information for your station as indicated by the comments within the file.

+Information needed:
+- Your WiFi SSID
+- Your WiFi password
+- Station elevation in meters
+- Sleep interval in seconds: 60 for testing, 600 for normal service
+- ThingSpeak channel ID (a numerical value)
+- ThingSpeak API Write Key (alphanumeric between quotes)
+- OPTIONAL
+- - DMM voltage
+- - ADC reading

 Save the file.
 ## Configuration of APRS.h